-However, the uptake of code-driven compliance in distributed ledgers will inevitably reconfigure legislation and delegated regulation; if regulators embrace the idea of automated compliance, they will need to articulate legal norms in terms that easily translate into computer code.
+Again, though we do not focus on blockchain applications, we do investigate the issue of code-driven enforcement by public administrations, for instance, the tax office, student grant provision or social security agencies.
+Once regulators embrace the idea of automated enforcement, they will need to articulate legal norms in terms that easily translate into computer code.
 In domains such as the regulation of financial markets this may be a welcome development, depending on how issues of jurisdiction are resolved that are core to the complexity of ‘fintech’ regulation.
 We should expect, however, a further integration of code-driven regulation into mainstream legal practice, forming a hybrid with text-driven enactment of legal norms.
 As De Filippi and Hassan (2016) argue, this may effectively ‘turn code into law’, thus effectively changing the meaning of law-as-we-know-it.

 Automated compliance or enforcement based on ‘softwired’ legislation encounters three pivotal issues: